Policies

 Scabies Policy for Care Home settings

-NEW SET OF POLICIES APRIL 2023 Scabies is a skin condition caused by an immune reaction to the mite Sarcoptes scabiei and their saliva, eggs and faeces.
-The typical clinical presentation of infection is intense itching associated with burrows, nodules...
+Scabies is a skin condition caused by an immune reaction to the mite Sarcoptes scabiei and their saliva, eggs and faeces.
+The typical clinical presentation of infection is intense itching associated with burrows, nodules and redness, often worse at night....

 Type: Policies